 Family, friends, students, former colleagues and any of the so many others impacted by his work are invited to a celebration of Mark’s career in student media on Saturday, Feb.
-28, at Bodega, 4340 N Campbell Avenue (St. Philip’s Plaza) in Tucson, 3:30 – 6:00, with a special presentation at 4:30.
+28, at Amalour (formerly known as Bodega), 4340 N Campbell Avenue (St. Philip’s Plaza) in Tucson.
+Look for the Daily Wildcat banner.
+Join us from 3:30 – 6:00, with a special presentation at 4:30.
 We’d be most grateful for an RSVP via either our Facebook event page or on EventBrite.

 Mark and his family arrived in Tucson 22 years ago, after nine years in a similar role at Northeastern University in Boston.
 He’s revered by students and our professional staff alike for his direct, often brutally honest, approach, his ability to balance the historical expectations of strong journalism with the demands for innovation in an ever-changing media landscape and his commitment to the future of this department – let alone opportunities for young journalists across the board.

 As we look forward to celebrating with Mark in the coming weeks, here are a few words from the man himself on what working in student media has meant to him: